This website is dedicated

 Oct.
 18, 1926 - Nov.
 13, 2002

 Mom was a German war bride.
 She was very young when she met dad during WWII.
 Her German, Russian and Polish heritage made for memorable meals in our house.
 There is still alot of mystery surrounding my mother's roots and much I'll never know.
 A very troubled soul, mom was not the easiest person to live with.
 All these many decades later I realize now that the horrors of war had a profound effect on her.
+When her town was bombed she suffered badly from burns and other injuries.
+She saw horrific things, and it affected her for the rest of her life.
 Dad never spoke of the war but now and then mom would reveal a glimpse of the tyranny and fascism that was life under Hitler.
 I will never know the whole story but I do know her soul is now at peace.
 Thanks mom, for giving me your love of nature and gutsy laugh, for lullabies sung in German, for being that stay-at-home mom whose wonderful meals always greeted us when we got home from school, and for teaching me to bake the best German butter cookies ever!

 Below are some vintage photos I've been restoring.
 I'm hoping to restore more old family photos from the WWII era in the coming year.